Yamaha DragStar 650

+The XVS650 came in two models: the Custom with a lower seat height and slightly less weight, and the Classic with a higher seat.

+Description

+Engine

+The XVS650 engine is based on the Yamaha Virago 535 engine, with the cylinders bored an additional 5 mm to 81 mm and stroked 4 mm more to 63 mm, increasing displacement to 649 cc.

+Versions

-The Yamaha XVS650 is sold in the U.S. as the entry-level versions of the V-Star line.
-That line was offered from 1998 to 2008 in two different versions: the Classic and the Silverado.
+The Yamaha XVS650 was sold in the U.S. as the entry-level bike of the V-Star line.
+That line was offered from 1998 to 2008 in two different versions: the Custom and the Classic.
 Both versions are built around the same 649 cc v-twin engine.
-The V-Star line offers the visual appeal of larger v-twin motorcycles paired with the fuel efficiency, reliability, and nimble handling of a mid-size cruiser.
+The V-Star line offers the visual appeal of larger v-twin motorcycles paired with the fuel efficiency, reliability, and handling of a mid-size cruiser.

-V-star

-The V-Star 650 (and even the 1100) bikes come in three trims: